ignacioj/mftf/README.md

  -x               Save the results in a file in order to use the option -c.

- -t               Display the results in timeline format.
+ -t               Display the results in a timeline format.

  -s               Display only the file name.